chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ### Steering

-We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now, all the mechanism is mounted in our 3d printed chasis and we use PolyMax PC to ensure that our mehcanism have enough sttength,
+We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now, all the mechanism is mounted in our 3d printed chasis and we use PolyMax PC to ensure that our mehcanism have enough sttength,  Fiberon PC

-**Servo Model:** MG995
+**Servo Model:** MG995[Insert model]
 **Rotation Range:** 0-180

 **Future Upgrades:**